-The Utility began the installation of a 50,000 pph package boiler earlier this year.
-This new boiler utilizes the newest technologies to make steam.
-It has an operating range of 5,000 pph on the low end and 50,000 pph on the high end.
-The boiler will produce 50# steam to be fed directly into our core steam district.
+The Utility began the installation of a 50,000 PPH package boiler in 2021.
+After the first full season of use, the boiler worked so well that we decided to add an identical second unit to distribute steam to our district.
+These new boilers utilize the newest technologies to make steam.
+They each have an operating range of 5,000 PPH on the low end and 50,000 PPH on the high end.
+These boilers produce 50# steam directly into our core steam district.
 Prior to this our boilers provided 600# steam to our turbine/generators which, upon passing through the turbine, was extracted for use in the heat district.
-Once we see how this boiler operates in both the winter and the summer, we will be deciding about the size of a second such boiler to be installed right next to the first.
-Also with the installation of this boiler comes the first use of a reverse osmosis water purification system.
+Also, with the installation of these boilers comes the first use of a reverse osmosis water purification system.

 The Utility is in the process of replacing the 60+ year old 15/28 MVA Transformer.
 This transformer is on the 306 feeder, the main Minnesota Power feeder entering Virginia, and sits near the power plant.
 It was rebuilt in 1991, at which time it was 30 years old.
 Planning for the new transformer, custom built by Virginia-Georgia Transformer, began over two years ago.
 The new transformer, weighing approximately 52 tons, is by far the largest of our 6 Minnesota Power points of delivery into the Virginia distribution system at a total load capacity of up to 28 MVA.
 This feed is then split into 5 separate city feeders for different areas of the city.
 Upgrading this piece of equipment will add capacity, redundancy, and reliability to the electrical system.
 There is still a fair amount of work to do, but we hope to have this transformer up and running before winter.